 33. Adopt Some Plants

-Studies reveal that plants has many positive impacts on our mental and physical health such as improving air quality and humidity levels, reducing stress, making people calmer and happier, reducing workplace negativity, speeding up recovery from illness, improving concentration, productivity and creativity, and the list goes on.
+Studies reveal that plants have a positive impact on our mental and physical health such as improving air quality and humidity levels, reducing stress, making people calmer and happier, reducing workplace negativity, speeding up recovery from illness, improving concentration, productivity and creativity, and the list goes on.
+(10)

 Spend as much time in nature as you can and try brining nature to you.
 Get yourself a houseplant, or start a window herb garden.
 Try common herbs like basil, chives, cilantro, oregano, or parsley that you can use to prepare your meals.

 A great way to purposefully give yourself a break from the stressful fast pace of our world, is to unplug digitally as often as possible.

 But putting your phone down isn’t just important for your mental health.

 Putting your phone or computer away one hour before sleep will help improve the quality of your sleep.